johna-lee/johna-lee.github.io/index.md

 With the dataset now complete, the final step in the data pipeline was to import the merged "match_data" table into Power BI Desktop for analysis, as shown below.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/powerbi load table.PNG)

+#### The Analysis
+Although the data has been extracted, loaded, transformed, and is ready for analysis, my job of finding an attacker is just beginning!
+The following bullet points highlight each stage of my analysis and the thought process behind it.
+Since I am familiar with pivot table formats, I chose a matrix table for my initial visualization.

+#### Initial Exclusion Criteria
+* Player and Age – The first fields added to the matrix were "player" and a filter on age.
+* Filtering on Age – Age is one of the main criteria I’ve been tasked with in my search for the ideal player.
+While age is highly subjective, with players peaking at different times, the general consensus is that attackers reach their prime in their mid-to-late 20s.
+As such, I set the Age summarization to Maximum and filtered for players under 27 years old.